Updated April 4, 2023

 In Python, there are three types of Python Private Methods used in class:

 Private members of a class are not accessible outside the class.
 Protected members are accessible within the class, as well as to its sub-classes.
 However, Public members can very well be accessed outside the class.

 Points to be noted

-- To define the private method, “__”(double underscore) is used in front of variables or function.
+To define the private method, “__”(double underscore) is used in front of variables or functions.
 So, they are not accessible to the outer environment of the class.

 Example of private method:

 class Detail: def __init__(self,FN,LN): self.__firstname = FN self.__lastname = LN print("Done!") d1=Detail("Rea","Messi") print(d1._firstname) print(d1._lastname)